allanhortle/melbourneevangelicalchurch.com.au/about/index.markdown

 ---

 <img class="l-left avatar" src="/res/img/people/casey.jpg" height="60">
 __Casey Ku__ is our secretary.
 She grew up in Melbourne, and over the last four years has been working at a dispute resolution service.
-Casey loves reading, catching up with friends over a good cup of coffee and delicious food, and enjoys watching documentaries and movies.
+Casey loves Jesus and enjoys reading, catching up with friends over a good cup of coffee and watching documentaries.

 ---